High School Program FAQs

-The Power of Life is a partnership between your school and Gulf Coast Regional Blood Center focused on saving lives today and in the future by providing education and community outreach for young people.
+The High School Program is a partnership between your school and Gulf Coast Regional Blood Center focused on saving lives today and in the future by providing education and community outreach for young people.

-Why Should We Participate in The Power of Life?
+Why Should We Participate in the High School Program?

 Gulf Coast Regional Blood Center understands that high schools’ number-one job is education and preparation of our youth for the future.
-The Power of Life creates a positive experience for teens and is designed specifically to address and solve the unique needs and concerns associated with high school blood drives.
+The Commit for Life High School Program creates a positive experience for teens and is designed specifically to address and solve the unique needs and concerns associated with high school blood drives.

 Are 16-Year-Olds Eligible to Donate?